Top 7 Safety Tips for Hikers

 If you go hiking alone, you increase your chances of getting into some trouble.

 What will happen if you do fall and break an ankle?
-You should always bring a buddy with you who you can lean on or who can go for help.
+You should always bring a buddy who you can lean on or go for help.

 If you do not have a friend to go hiking with, you should stay in contact in other ways.
 Using a cell phone, radio, or other methods of communication will ensure that you are never really alone if something happens.

-In your hiking day pack, I also advise keeping at a minimum a small pocket knife or multi-tool, such as a Swiss Army Knife.
-Its better to have a larger knife like a 5-in-1 Multitool Folding Pocket Knife with Opener, Glass Breaker, Seatbelt Cutter, and Wrench and Survival Blade for Rescue Emergencies.
+In your hiking day pack, I also advise keeping a small pocket knife or multi-tool, such as a Swiss Army Knife, at minimum.
+It’s better to have a larger knife like a 5-in-1 Multitool Folding Pocket Knife with an Opener, Glass Breaker, Seatbelt Cutter, Wrench, and Survival Blade for Rescue Emergencies.

-Always let someone know where you are hiking, where you will end up, and how long you will be gone.
+Always tell someone where you are hiking, where you will end up, and how long you will be gone.

 It’s very important to make sure someone at least knows the general vicinity of where you are.
-Should you get lost or hurt, they can find you much easier that way.
+They can find you much easier if you get lost or hurt.

 Going off on your own without telling anyone is very dangerous.